wikicite/wcite/README.md

     $ echo [] > refs.json
     $ pandoc -F pwcite --bibliography refs.json example.md

-**Special feature for HTML output:** Bibliographies generated in HTML format include Wikidata identifiers for each reference.
-Setting document metadata field `wikidata-links` to `true` or to an URL prefix (e.g.
+## Linking bibliography entries to Wikidata

-`https://tools.wmflabs.org/scholia/work/`) will inject two snippets of JavaScript and CSS to add links from references back to Wikidata.
+Each bibliography entry in HTML format includes the Wikidata item identifier in its `id` attribute (e.g. `<div id="ref-Q55239420">...`).
+This identifier can be used to add a link to the corresponding Wikidata item or to other services such as [Scholia](https://tools.wmflabs.org/scholia/).
+The filter [pwcite] can inject snippets of JavaScript and CSS to add links from bibliography entries to Wikidata.
+To to do set document metadata field `wikidata-links` to `true` or to an URL prefix (e.g. `https://tools.wmflabs.org/scholia/work/`).
+This feature is based on Pandoc metadata variable `include-after`, so don't set it via Pandoc command line option `-A/--include-after-body`!

 ## Bibliography files